Quick summary:

 How a typical session unfolds

-A hammam session follows a well-codified sequence inherited from Eastern traditions.
+A hammam session follows a codified sequence inherited from Eastern traditions.
+French establishments stick to the same backbone, with durations varying by chosen package.

 Step by step